mikemac1/cookie-stand/README.md

 * How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
 It took me a little over 3 hours to complete but like last night I definitely expected this to go well into the night to get finished.
 Again, writing pseudo code I think is what is saving me.

+## Comments & Reflections Lab 08b

+* How did this go, overall
+Funny how when you get into a project how fast time flies by.
+I worked this for more time than I did with lab 08a.
+It was more so playing with the CSS settings for the different items to see how it would look and to play with what I wanted to end up with.
+I did a quick low-fidelity wireframe to start with and then just played with the margins and width to give the index.html page to fit all the photos.
+Overall it didn't go bad at all and since I can't mix colors to save my life I just had fun with it.

+* What observations or questions do you have about what you’ve learned so far?
+Again, like a lot of other pieces I just need to practice to get an idea of how sizes work on the screen.
+I started with what Sheyna used for the demo this morning and went from there.
+When I realized I was spending more time to re-size the photos to fit I knew I needed to move on.

+* How long did it take you to complete this assignment?
+And, before you started, how long did you think it would take you to complete this assignment?
+I took about 2 hours to complete the assignment and I guess that is the estimate I had.
+To be honest though, I really didn't put a whole lot of thought into the amount of time it was going to take as I just took the lab as one of practice, not to make it perfect.
+This thought process is probably something I should take for more projects so I am not stressed out.